owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 | Check if the stack is empty                             | queue.isEmpty()                            | O(1)    |

 ## Undirected Graphs
-There is no default Graph implementation in Kotlin however you can easily create one using a [HashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-hash-map/) of [HashSets](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-hash-set/).
-Essentially the adjacency list is stored in a HashMap, which holds a HashSet of nodes.
+There is no default Graph implementation in Kotlin, however, one can easily be createdusing a [HashMap](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-hash-map/) of [HashSets](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-hash-set/).
+Essentially, the adjacency list is stored in a HashMap, which holds a HashSet of nodes.

 ### Creating a Graph
 ```kotlin